Raptors overcome 30-point deficit, beat Dallas 110-107

+Lowry had one fewer point in the fourth (20) than the Mavericks managed as a team (21).

+“I’ve never seen anything like it,” coach Nick Nurse said of Lowry’s explosive finish.

-It was the first 30-point comeback in the NBA since Sacramento beat Chicago on Dec.
+It was the biggest comeback in Raptors history, and the NBA’s first 30-point comeback since Sacramento beat Chicago on Dec.
 21, 2009, according to Elias.

 Rondae Hollis-Jefferson scored 18 points and Fred VanVleet had 10 as the short-handed Raptors won their fifth straight and improved to 13-3 at home, ending the Mavericks’ seven-game road winning streak.

-Kristaps Porzingis had 19 points and 12 rebounds and Jalen Brunson scored 21 points as Dallas dropped to 2-2 without guard Luka Doncic, who sat for the fourth straight game because of a sprained right ankle.
+Porzingis had 19 points and 12 rebounds.
+Jalen Brunson scored 21 points as Dallas dropped to 2-2 without guard Luka Doncic, who sat for the fourth straight game because of a sprained right ankle.

+Mavericks coach Rick Carlisle said his team didn’t maintain its aggression after the Raptors started fighting back.

+“When you get hit with that kind of force, you’ve got to respond with equal or greater force, and we just didn’t do it soon enough,” Carlisle said.

 Toronto trailed 83-53 with 2:55 remaining in the third, but used a swarming defense and hot shooting from Lowry to tie the score at 95 with 5 1/2 minutes to go in the fourth.